 Creative Director Career Outlook

 Job growth for creative directors is expected to increase 2 percent in the next decade.
 The slow increase may be due to the declining print industry.
-However, as online and other electronic industries improve, the search for talented and capable directors of digital media will increase.
+As online and other electronic industries improve, the search for talented and capable directors of digital media will increase.